International Travel: FAQs

 Does Cal Poly provide insurance coverage for employees/students traveling abroad on official University business?

-Students participating in a Faculty-led Study Abroad programs through Cal Poly may have separate insurance requirements.
+Students participating in a Faculty-led Study Abroad program through Cal Poly may have separate insurance requirements.
 For additional information please contact your study abroad advisor.

 Is the CSU insurance required?